ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Humacyte, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Action - HUM...

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Humacyte, Inc. (NASDAQ: HUMA) between May 10, 2024 and October 17, 2024, both dates inclusive (the“Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 17, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Humacyte, Inc. (NASDAQ: HUMA) between May 10, 2024 and October 17, 2024, both dates inclusive (the“Class Period”), of the important January 17, 2025 lead plaintiff deadline.

 SO WHAT : If you purchased Humacyte securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.